Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     ![Offer detail](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/ProductDetails.png "[Offer detail]")

-2. Click the drop-down list to the right of the *Discount* field and select the **%** option if you want to apply a percentage discount or select the **EUR** option to apply a fixed amount discount to the offer.
+2. Click the drop-down list to the right of the *Discount* field and select the **%** option if you want to apply a percentage discount, or select the **EUR** option to apply a fixed amount discount to the offer.
     The selected option is displayed in the drop-down list.

     > [Info] The currency displayed in the drop-down list corresponds to the default currency in the tab *Global Settings*.